Menu

 Creating a Multi-Module App

 Skip is designed to accommodate and encourage using multi-module projects.
-The default skip init command creates a single-module app for simplicity, but you can create a modularized project by specifying additional module names at the end of the chain.
+You can create a modularized project by specifying additional module names to skip init at the end of the chain.
 For example:

 This command will create a SwiftPM project with three modules: HelloSkip, HelloModel, and HelloCore.
 The heuristics of such module creation is that the modules will all be dependent on their subsequent peer module, with the first module (HelloSkip) having an initial dependency on SkipUI, the second module depending on SkipModel, and the final module in the chain depending on SkipFoundation.
 The Package.swift file can be manually edited to shuffle around dependencies, or to add new dependencies on external Skip frameworks such as the SkipSQL or SkipFirebase libraries.